 Re-banding will not take place if the increase or reduction in value is relatively small and not enough to move the dwelling to another band.

 You can also appeal if you believe that your home should not be shown on the valuation list, for example, if you think it is not in itself separate, self-contained accommodation.
-Equally, you can appeal if you think that it should be shown in the list, for example, it used to be used for business purposes.
+Equally, you can appeal if you think that it should be shown in the list, for example, it was previously used for business purposes.

 The appeal process has been designed to be as simple and straightforward as possible.
 You do not have to get an estate agent, solicitor, surveyor or any other person to help with your proposal.